Rick Ankiel: Early life and amateur career

+Professional career

 The St. Louis Cardinals selected Ankiel in the second round of the 1997 Major League Baseball Draft.
 He received a $2.5 million signing bonus.
 In 1998, he was voted the best pitching prospect in both the Carolina and Midwest League, and was the Carolina League's All-Star starting pitcher, Baseball America's first-team Minor League All-Star starting pitcher, and the Cardinals' Minor League Player of the Year.
 That year, he led all minor league pitchers in strikeouts with 222.

 In 1999, Ankiel was named the Minor League Player of the Year by both Baseball America and USA Today.
 He was also Texas League All-Star pitcher, Double-A All-Star starting pitcher, Cardinals Minor League Player of the Year, and Baseball America First Team Minor League All-Star starting pitcher.

-Major league career

 1999 and 2000 seasons

 Ankiel debuted in 1999 in Montreal, against the Expos.
 He pitched his first full season in 2000 at the age of 20 (second youngest player in the league), posting an 11–7 record, a 3.50 ERA (tenth in the league), and 194 strikeouts (seventh in the league) in 30 games started.
 Ankiel threw a 94- to 97-mph fastball, a heavy sinker, and a fall-off-the-table curveball that was his main strikeout pitch.
 He struck out batters at a rate of 9.98 strikeouts per nine innings (second in the National League only to Randy Johnson), and allowed only 7.05 hits per nine innings (second only to Chan Ho Park).
 He came in second (to the Atlanta Braves' Rafael Furcal) in the NL Rookie of the Year voting.
 He received The Sporting News Rookie Pitcher of the Year Award.